gradio-app/gradio/guides/image_classification_in_tensorflow.md

   return confidences
 ```

 Let's break this down.
-The function takes one parameters:
+The function takes one parameter:

 * `inp`: the input image as a `numpy` array